 As online sales grow, you risk losing brick-and-mortar retail sales, and you are dealing with highly concentrated ecommerce key accounts.

 - Required investment in additional resources and new capabilities

-Ensuring content is up to date, paying for use of third-party platforms, and overseeing performance… an ecommerce system doesn’t come for free.
+Ensuring content is up to date, paying for use of third-party platforms (especially those with a headless commerce architecture), and overseeing performance… an ecommerce system doesn’t come for free.

 - Increased price transparency and decreased price control